 KEPKA is a non-governmental, non-profit, independent consumers' organisation.
 The establishment of KEPKA in 1982 was exclusively a private initiative due to strong concern over the lack of a clear consumer protection policy in Greece and the disparity between it and protection levels in other EU Member States.
 We focus on consumer awareness, protecting their rights, informing on products, services, economic interests, health, nutrition, environmental problems, human rights, and ethics while we urge the Greek Government and European institutions to constantly improve consumer policy.
 KEPKA has no commercial activities, nor income from political parties or businesses.
 The members' annual subscription, government and EU grants are our sources of finance.

-- In January 2006, an advertisement claimed a small chip attached to a mobile phone could protect consumers from cell phone radiation.
-We made a complaint and, after research conducted by the General Secretariat for Consumers, these claims were proved misleading.
-In January 2012 the General Secretariat for Consumers fined the business €20,000.
+- In January 2006, an advertisement claimed a small chip attached to a mobile phone could protect consumers from the radiation.
+We made a complaint and, after research conducted by the General Secretariat for Consumers, the claims were found to be misleading.
+In January 2012 the General Secretariat for Consumers fined the company €20,000.

-- In September 2010, an advertisement claimed a small appliance put in any socket at home could reduce electricity consumption by up to 40%.
-We made a complaint and again after research the claims were proved misleading.
-Fines of €59,000 for 7 enterprises followed.
+- In September 2010, an advertisement claimed a small appliance placed in any socket at home could reduce electricity consumption by up to 40%.
+We made a complaint and research showed the claims were misleading.
+Fines of €59,000 were imposed on 7 different companies.

-- In 2011, KEPKA received many queries about businesses which advertised “machines for ozone therapy”.
+- In 2011, KEPKA received queries about businesses which advertised ‘machines for ozone therapy’.
 KEPKA found each of these claims to be misleading.
-We informed consumers and pressed the General Secretariat for Consumers to ban such advertisements and impose fines, which they did so to the amount of €60,000 in May 2013.
+We informed consumers and pressed the General Secretariat for Consumers to ban such advertisements and impose fines.
+It fined the company €60,000 in May 2013.

-- In 2012, we dealt with appliances claiming that they could repel electronically serpents, insects without the use of chemical substances.
+- In 2012, we challenged claims about electronic appliances which could repel snakes or insects without the use of chemical substances.
 The claims were found to be misleading.

 - In 2013, KEPKA formally objected to advertisements claiming that wash balls could displace detergents for washing machines.
-A fine of 150,000 Euro to 6 companies was the outcome.
+A fine of 150,000 Euro imposed on 6 companies was the outcome.

 - In 2014, an advertisement claimed a product could help consumers lose weight.
-We made a complaint and after research the claims were proven misleading.
+We made a complaint and research showed the claims were misleading.
 The ad was banned.

 - Founded in 1982